-How do I know if the Wisconsin Department of Revenue will require me to file my clients' income tax returns electronically?
+How do I know if the Wisconsin Department of Revenue requires me to file my clients' income tax returns electronically?

-If you prepared 50 or more 2017 Wisconsin individual income tax returns in 2018, you are required to file 2018 Wisconsin individual income tax returns electronically as of January 1, 2019.
-Wisconsin Administrative Code
+If you prepared 50 or more 2021 Wisconsin individual income tax returns in 2022, you are required to file 2022 Wisconsin individual income tax returns electronically.

-section Tax 2.08, gives the department authorization to require electronic filing of individual income tax returns.
+Section Tax 2.08, Wis.
+Adm.
+Code, gives the department authorization to require electronic filing of individual income tax returns.

 To whom does the requirement to electronically file apply?

 The administrative rule requiring the electronic filing of individual income tax returns applies to any person or entity engaged in the business of individual income tax return preparation, regardless of its legal form.
-Thus it applies to sole proprietors, partnerships, limited liability companies, and corporations that prepare 50 or more Wisconsin individual income tax returns.
+This includes sole proprietors, partnerships, limited liability companies, and corporations that prepare 50 or more Wisconsin individual income tax returns.

 My business has ten employees who prepare individual income tax returns.
-How will the department determine whether my business has to file returns electronically?
+How will the department determine whether my business is required to file returns electronically?

 My business has two locations.
 Does the 50-return threshold apply to each location separately?